2.1 Statement of Compliance

 Investment properties are measured initially at cost, including transaction costs.
 Subsequent to initial recognition, investment properties are stated at cost less accumulated depreciation and accumulated impairment loss, if any.
 The Company transfers a property to, or from, investment property when, and only when, there is a change in use and the property meets or ceases to meets the definition of investment property and there is an evidence of the change in use.

 Investment properties are derecognized either when they have been disposed of or when they are permanently withdrawn from use and no future economic benefit is expected from their disposal.
-The difference between the net disposal proceeds and the carrying amount of the asset is recognised in profit or loss in the period of derecognition.
+The difference between the net disposal proceeds and the carrying amount of the asset is recognized in profit or loss in the period of derecognition.

-2.4.5 Taxes:
+2.5.4 Taxes:

-2.4.5.1 Current Income Tax:
+2.5.4.1 Current Income Tax:

 Current income tax assets and liabilities are measured at the amount expected to be recovered from or paid to the taxation authorities in accordance with the Income Tax Act, 1961 (as amended) and Income Computation and Disclosure Standards (ICDS) enacted in India by using the tax rates and tax laws that are enacted or substantively enacted, at the reporting date in India where the Company operates and generates taxable income.

 Current income tax relating to items recognized outside profit or loss is recognized outside profit or loss (either in other comprehensive income or in equity).
-Current tax items are recognized in correlation to the under lying transaction relating to OCI & Equity either in OCI (Other Comprehensive Income) or directly in equity.
+Current tax items are recognized in correlation to the underlying transaction relating to OCI & Equity either in OCI (Other Comprehensive Income) or directly in equity.
 Management periodically evaluates positions taken in the tax returns with respect to situations in which applicable tax regulations are subject to interpretation and establishes provisions where appropriate.

-2.4.5.2 Deferred Tax:
+Deferred Tax:

 Deferred tax is provided using the liability method on temporary differences between the tax basis of assets and liabilities and their carrying amounts for financial reporting purposes at the reporting date.